Beginning With the Mirror

 by Peter Dubé

-It is Paris, 1935, and the poet Rene Crevel (with whatever accent mark) has turned on the gas stove in his apartment.
+It is Paris, 1935, and the poet René Crevel (with whatever accent mark) has turned on the gas stove in his apartment.
 As death fills the rooms, Crevel dwells on past events that changed his life and ended the peace among the Surrealists.
-Years earlier, Crevel enacted seances for Andre Breton and his guests.
+Years earlier, Crevel enacted seances for André Breton and his guests.
 At first, these performances were fraudulent, but soon Crevel found himself overcome with lapses in memory and time.
 Portents made during the seances came to pass as Breton's friends fell under a morbid influence.
 While in a trance, Crevel felt his sense of self expand to new levels, subtle bodies of consciousness.
 Beings he named "Interlocuters" began to whisper to him of other worlds, other times.
 What at first feels like a revelation soon brings Crevel to the depths of despair.
-In this fantastical biography of Crevel, accomplished Canadian author Peter Dube, explores the famed poet's desires of flesh and verse and experience.
+Accomplished Canadian author Peter Dubé explores the famed poet's desires of flesh and verse and experience.

 Paperback, 106 pages